-Gemma Jennison is a registered mental health nurse and full time lecturer in Birmingham, also studying for a PhD in black males, mental health and hip hop.
+Gemma Jennison is a registered mental health nurse and senior lecturer in Bristol, also studying for a PhD in black males, mental health and hip hop.

 Having developed a keen interest in human behaviour and the well-being of others through this work in the field of mental health, and previous roles in the youth offending service, Gemma was at the front lines to witness the rising tide of mental health issues, both personal and systemic that were occuring throughout society.

 This, along with a life dedicated to the promotion of hip hop events, and a general immersion in hip hop culture since childhood, gave her a unique and invaluable view of the ways that mental health deeply affects men, specifically in the music industry.